digamma-ai/timeextractor/README.md

 ## Quickstart
 Class `DateTimeExtractor` is the main class for using Timeextractor. `DateTimeExtractor` is used by first constructing a DateTime Extractor instance and then invoking `extract()` method on it. `extract()` is convenience method to extract date/time fragments from input text.

+`TemporalExtraction` class representing an element of extracted date/time fragments.

-Here is an example of how `DateTimeExtractor` is used:
+Here is an example of how `DateTimeExtractor` and `TemporalExtraction` are used:
 ```
 // input string
 String inputText = "Reduced entrance fee after 16:30 except for Thursdays.
 Closed on Mondays.";